Mount Kumgang: Mount Kumgang Tourist Region

-As of September 2011 North Korea have begun operating cruises directly from Rason in north-eastern North Korea, to the port in Mount Kumgang, offering visitors the chance to stay in the resorts previously run by the south.
+As of September 2011, North Korea has begun operating cruises directly from Rason in north-eastern North Korea, to the port in Mount Kumgang, offering visitors the chance to stay in the resorts previously run by the south.
 Although they are aimed primarily at Chinese guests, western companies are also offering the tours.

 Cultural significance

-Koreans have perceived Kŭmgangsan as their muse since well before the Middle Ages.
-Practically every poet and artist who lived during the Joseon dynasty (1392-1910) made a pilgrimage to Kŭmgangsan.
-Among other well-known works, are the Geumgang jeondo and the Pungaknaesan chongramdo, painted in the 1740s by Jeong Seon.
+Various Korean artists have revered Kŭmgangsan as a subject for art and poetry since antiquity.
+Numerous poets and artists who lived during the Joseon period (1392–1910) made pilgrimages to Kŭmgangsan.
+Among other well-known works are the Geumgang jeondo and the Pungaknaesan chongramdo, painted in the 1740s by Jeong Seon.

 The division of the Korean peninsula in 1950 resulted in the South Korean people finding themselves unable to visit this beloved mountain for the better part of 50 years.
 The 155 mi barbed-wire fence erected as part of the DMZ (Demilitarized zone) separating the two Koreas proved to be an obstacle stronger than any other barrier.

 In 1894 the British writer Isabella Bird Bishop referred to it in her travelogue as "Diamond Mountain".

 Kŭmgangsan is the subject of a 1962 South Korean folk song, Longing for Mt.
 Geumgang.
 It is also the setting of the 1973 North Korean revolutionary opera The Song of Mount Kumgang, and is a central motif in the South Korea TV drama Saimdang, Memoir of Colors.

+In 2025, Kŭmgangsan was designated as a World Heritage Site by UNESCO.